gklyne/annalist/documents/installing-annalist.md

         Destroying test database for alias 'default'...

 For first-time installations, the Annalist site data will need to be initialized:  see section "Setting up an Annalist site" below.

-### Under Python 3

-Use Python version 3.6, as Django 1.11 (the last version to support Python 2) is not supported under later versions.
-(I have found one syntax error reported running Django under Python 3.7: fix that and all is well.)

-Python3 includes a `virtualenv` equivalent called `venv`.
-To create a virtual environment for running Annalist, go to the desired home directory and run:

-    python3 -m venv anenv3
-    source anenv3/bin/activate
-    pip install --upgrade pip
-    pip install certifi

-From here on, the Annalist installation is the same as under Python 2, starting from step 3 (above).

 ## Upgrading an existing installation